 Many aspects of rural decline, unsustainable land use practices, desertification, reduced bio-diversity, water pollution, deforestation, urban and rural poverty and uncontrolled urbanization are either brought about or significantly contributed to by the conditions engendered by centralized, fossil-fuel or nuclear powered electricity production, its enormous costs and serious limitations.
 Chinese towns and cities that are being developed and built today under the fossil-fuel paradigm will be fundamentally outdated and become unmanageable within this generation, threatening a massive crisis in just a few decades from now, when the conditions underlying contemporary urbanization patterns will have dramatically altered.

-to take advantage of the opportunities brought about by
+take advantage of the opportunities brought about by this

-circumstances.
-These not only spark local business and
+new set of circumstances.
+These not only spark local

-centers.
-In China, this means that an integrated approach
+China, this means that an integrated approach to

 whole-of-town planning can be embraced, one that rallies